bdcaf/bdcaf.github.io/content/coauthored/Ligor2008.md

-+++
+---
+date: 2008-08-01
-title = "The analysis of healthy volunteers' exhaled breath by the use of solid-phase microextraction and GC-MS" date = "2008-08-01"
+title: The analysis of healthy volunteers' exhaled breath by the use of solid-phase microextraction and GC-MS
-+++
+---

 Ligor, Tomasz and Ligor, Magdalena and Amann, Anton and Ager, Clemens and Bachler, Miriam and Dzien, Alexander and Buszewski, Bogusław (2008), **[The analysis of healthy volunteers' exhaled breath by the use of solid-phase microextraction and GC-MS](http://www.ncbi.nlm.nih.gov/pubmed/21386193 http://iopscience.iop.org/1752-7163/2/4/046006/)** ,